jazonlee/expense-management-net-blazor/README.md

 # Expense Management / Customer Credit Portal

 This repository contains a .NET 9 Blazor Server implementation of a Customer Credit Portal.
 It includes a dashboard, invoices list and detail, payments history, and Statement of Account (SOA) PDF generation.
+Code Generation & Workflow (Speckit + Copilot)

+This entire codebase was generated and evolved using the Speckit tooling and GitHub Copilot inside VS Code, following a spec‑driven workflow rather than ad‑hoc coding.

+At a high level:

+**1. Specification first (spec.md)**
+The feature started from a human‑readable specification in spec.md, describing user stories, functional requirements, success criteria, and edge cases for the Customer Credit Portal (dashboard, invoices, invoice detail, payments, and SOA).

+**2. Planning (/speckit.plan)**
+Speckit generated an implementation plan in plan.md, outlining the tech stack (Blazor Server, Dapper, SQL Server Express), project structure, and layering between CustomerPortal.Core, CustomerPortal.Web, and tests.

+**3. Task breakdown (tasks.md)**
+Using /speckit.tasks, the plan was turned into a concrete, ordered task list in tasks.md (T001–T0xx), grouped by phases and user stories.
+Each task references specific files and is tracked with checklist syntax, so you can see exactly which pieces were implemented.

+**4. Guided implementation**
+Copilot then implemented the solution by executing those tasks, phase by phase:

+- Creating the solution/projects and folder structure.
+- Defining domain entities and DTOs.
+- Implementing Dapper repositories and UnitOfWork.
+- Building Blazor pages/components by porting HTML from design_assets.
+- Adding services (Dashboard, Invoice, Payment) and the QuestPDF‑based SOA generator.
+- Implementing enhancements like New Invoice, Make Payment modals, invoice selection in payment flows, and real SOA PDFs.

+**5. Continuous alignment**
+As the code evolved, the Speckit artifacts were kept in sync:

+- spec.md was updated to reflect offline payments, invoice‑linked payments, and SOA behavior.
+- tasks.md gained a Phase 8 to track and mark off enhancements like the New Invoice modal and payment entry screens.
+- quickstart.md was refreshed to describe how to run and manually test the implemented flows.

+Because of this workflow, the repository is traceable: you can go from a requirement in spec.md → to a task in tasks.md → to the corresponding code in CustomerPortal.Core, CustomerPortal.Web, or CustomerPortal.Tests, and back again.

 ## Solution Structure